 How much does a Quantitative Analyst make?

-Quantitative Analysts, often called "quants," work in finance and use math and computer skills to help companies make smart decisions.
+Quantitative Analysts, often called "quants," work in finance and use math and computer skills to help make smart decisions.
 They look at data and create models to predict market trends.
 This job can be very rewarding, both in terms of job satisfaction and salary.
-The average yearly salary for a Quantitative Analyst is around $122,000.
-This means that many quants earn a good living, which can be very appealing to job seekers.
+The average yearly salary for a Quantitative Analyst is around $122,125.
+This means that, on average, quants earn a good living.

 What are the highest paying cities for a Quantitative Analyst?